-On Windows, the up time Monitoring Station is installed using a graphical installer that guides you through the steps of the installation process.
+On Windows, the Uptime Infrastructure Monitor Monitoring Station is installed using a graphical installer that guides you through the steps of the installation process.

-- 1. Ensure you are logged in to the Monitoring Station system as the local administrator. up time may not function properly if the Monitoring Station is installed when you are logged in as a domain or non-local administrator. - 2.
-Double-click the executable installer: up.time-<version#>-windows.exe - 3.
-On the introduction screen, click Next. - 4.
-On the License Agreement screen, carefully read all of the up.time end-user license agreement, then click the accept check box, and click Next. - 5.
+- Ensure you are logged in to the Monitoring Station system as the local administrator.
+Uptime Infrastructure Monitor may not function properly if the Monitoring Station is installed when you are logged in as a domain or non-local administrator. - 2.
+Double-click the executable installer: uptime-<version#>-windows.exe - 3.
+On the introduction screen, click Next. - On the License Agreement screen, carefully read all of the Uptime Infrastructure Monitor end-user license agreement, then click the accept check box, and click Next. - 5.
 Select the installation size that most closely matches your monitored deployment.
-Your selection determines how up time's underlying configuration is configured (for example, the MySQL buffer pool size and open connections cap).
+Your selection determines how Uptime Infrastructure Monitor's underlying configuration is configured (for example, the MySQL buffer pool size and open connections cap).
 These parameters can be changed to match a different selection after installation. - 6.
 Accept or modify the default install location for the Monitoring Station files (C:\Program Files\uptime software\uptime), then click Next.
-This is the location of the core up time components (i.e., the Data Collector and Web server), as well as the Controller; the DataStore location is - 7.
+This is the location of the core Uptime Infrastructure Monitor components (i.e., the Data Collector and Web server), as well as the Controller; the DataStore location is set in the next step. - 7.
 Accept or modify the default install location for the DataStore (C:\Program Files\uptime software\uptime\datastore), then click Next.
 Because the DataStore can grow very large (in excess of 100 GB), you can install the DataStore on another file system if you are monitoring a large number of systems and retaining data for extended periods. - 8.
-On the Configuration Options page, in the Web Server Settings section, optionally configure the up time Web server: - Web Server Name
+On the Configuration Options page, in the Web Server Settings section, optionally configure the Uptime Infrastructure Monitor Web server: - Web Server Name

 The hostname of the system through which users will access the Web server's user interface.
-This name is written to the <installDire ctory>\apache\conf\httpd.conf file, which contains configuration information for the Web server used by up.time.
+This name is written to the <installDirectory>\apache\conf\httpd.conf file, which contains configuration information for the Web server used by Uptime Infrastructure Monitor.